cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Email Html
-  - Link Content Functionality
   - Check formatting - could spacing be better in multiple clients?
  - Split settings into a public and private so that the public settings can be copied to the site for backup and the private can stay in the archive.
    - Public settings file snapshots into the db on generation so changes can be detected and full generation potentially triggered
  - Content Testing:
   - Ironwood Integration Tests for Context File Add, Context Image Add, Post, Note, Link
   - Add tests for the common content validation
- - Rework the Daily Photos generation so specific days can be build
+ - Rework the Daily Photos generation so specific days can be built
  - Gui Validation alerts - Title control, Tags Control, Link Url Done
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - A bad content code should be handled better